-Oscha slings are designed to be soft and supportive and to correctly hold baby in a position that is ideal for their development.
+Oscha slings are designed to be soft and supportive and to correctly hold baby in a position that is ideal for their development, our slings are approved by the International Hip Dysplasia Association.
 Here at Oscha we have a number of babywearing consultants who are on hand to help you with your choice of carrier and to advise you on getting the best fit from your sling.
 We are available Monday-Friday, 9am-5pm (GMT/BST) via email or by using the chat button in the corner of the screen.

 Written by Jillyan Graham

 Jill is a Baby Carrying Consultant based in the Scottish Borders and is Mum to two girls.